 92. Find your home

-Hubspot CRM is an excellent hub for moving contacts all the way through the marketing and sales process.
+HubSpot CRM is an excellent hub for moving contacts all the way through the marketing and sales process.
 There’s a useful free version for small businesses, and a whole load of extra features available in their paid models.
-Lead qualification and revenue attribution is baked in, making it easy to tell from the data what marketing activities have actually resulted in deals won.
+Lead qualification and revenue attribution are baked in, making it easy to tell from the data what marketing activities have actually resulted in deals won.

-If marketing and sales are all using the same tool, it will be much easier to find common ground.
+If marketing and sales use the same tool, it will be much easier to find common ground.

 93. Build a process